Kolossion/ip-geo-finder/README.md

 # ip-geo-finder
 Censys Dev Test: Find Lat/Long based on IP Address

 This application is split into 2 parts: `ip-geo-api` is a Koa.js JSON API that talks to a GeoLite2 database to find latitude and longitude of given IPs, and `ip-geo-ui` is a React application (scaffolded with Create React App) that talks to aforementioned backend.
+These technologies were chosen mainly due to my familiarity with.

 The root of the project contains a `.env` file that can be used to change the ports that the API and the UI are served from.
 By default, these are ports `3000` and `4000` for the UI and API, respectively.
 The values in this file will supersede the values put in the `.env` files living in their individual project folders.